iFadi/ilias-userimport/README.md

 # ILIAS User Import - IUI
-This App generates a XML file from an Excel or CSV file as input.
-The Excel/CSV should contain a list of users.
+This App generates a XML file from a [Stud.IP System](http://www.studip.de/) CSV file as input.
+The CSV file can be exported from a Stud.IP Course.
-The generated XML file can then be imported into [ILIAS e-Learning System](http://www.ilias.de/).
+The XML file can then be imported into [ILIAS e-Learning System](http://www.ilias.de/).

 ## Latest Release
   * [2.0.0] beta